 Confidentiality and Privacy

 CAPS takes students' privacy very seriously, and our personal and professional ethics guide us in ensuring that the services students receive here remain confidential.
-Information revealed in counseling, even the information that you have made an appointment, is not disclosed to others unless you provide written authorization for that information to be released.
+Information revealed in counseling, including information that you have shared during an appointment, is not disclosed to others unless you provide written authorization for it to be released.

 The exceptions to this practice are: